Leg Pain (cont.)

 There are numerous causes of nontraumatic leg pain, and there is no single way of classifying all of these causes.
-Care providers develop their own individual approach to help decide upon a diagnosis.
+Health-care providers often develop their own individual approach to help decide upon a diagnosis.
 Sometimes it can help to classify the potential causes based upon the part of the leg that hurts, whether the pain is in one leg or both, whether it is related to activity or occurs at rest, and whether underlying medical conditions exist that can precipitate leg pain.

 Pain in only one leg would tend to be due to local problems and not necessarily due to a systemic (involving the entire body) illness.
 The presumption would be that such an illness would affect both legs.
 This is not necessarily always true.
 For example, gout (a defect in the body's ability to process uric acid) often attacks only one joint during an acute flare.